(Strategy committee of Senate)

 i) take responsibility for devising, recommending, and monitoring implementation of policies to ensure continual improvement in the student experience ( NSS or similar), and to be responsible for the management and oversight of the University’s engagement with external accrediting and validating bodies, such as the QAA;

 j) advise and make recommendations on policies and procedures for the development, management and delivery of training and development opportunities for PhD students, particularly through the establishment and operation of Durham Doctoral Training Centres

-k) under delegated authority, and within the existing approved frameworks, approve on behalf of Senate proposals for:
+k) through its Quality and Standards Sub-Committee and under delegated authority, and within the existing approved frameworks, approve on behalf of Senate proposals:

-ii) revisions to existing undergraduate and postgraduate programmes;
+ii) for revisions to existing undergraduate and postgraduate programmes;

-iii) the withdrawal of undergraduate and postgraduate programmes.
+iii) for the withdrawal of undergraduate and postgraduate programmes;

 The Committee shall report to UEC and Senate on all action taken under this delegated authority;

 l) make recommendations to UEC (through the PVC(Education) as Chair) on collaborative partnerships and validation of external qualifications.

 m) review on an annual basis the number, membership and remit of sub-committees which the Education Committee needs to carry out its business effectively.

 n) endorse, for approval by Senate and Council, any proposed amendment to the University’s student regulations published in the University Calendar.